Neroun-ij/DevOps_online_Kyiv_2021Q2/m2/task2.1/readme.md

 ![alt text](images/img4.png)

-Since I have VB on Mac OS, it really lovse to crash :) And now it decided not to start my virtual machine, at the moment this is all that i manged to do. i think it's better to download in this form than not to download to anything.)
+Since I have VB on Mac OS, it really loves to crash :) And now it decided not to start my virtual machine, at the moment this is all that i saved.
+I think it's better to download in this form than not to download to anything.)